 Epilepsy and migraine are neurological disorders whose therapeutic approach is commonly preventive.
 Treatment of acute attacks is difficult and frequently dependent on assistance by a health care professional.
 The proposed research seeks to develop a portable drug inhaler that can be used to stop a developing seizure or a migraine headache.

-- Synthesis of Good Manufacturing Practice (GMP) material
+- Manufacture of Good Manufacturing Practice (GMP) active pharmaceutical ingredient

 - Formulation development